getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 - The `validSeverityLevels` export has been removed.
 There is no replacement.
 - The `arrayify` export has been removed.
 There is no replacement.
 - The `flatten` export has been removed.
 There is no replacement.
+- The `urlEncode` method has been removed.
+There is no replacement.

 ### `@sentry/nestjs`